How much have volumes reduced? How has this varied by day types, locations, and times of day? Join me as I dive into the data.

 The next chart looks at the volumes trends for my sensor groups over time for weekdays:

-The relative decline has been fairly consistent across the groups over the weeks, with the university sites showing the biggest declines, and the residential and retail sites showing the least decline.
-The retail precincts of Lygon Street, CBD central, and Melbourne Central (around the station) have shown the most growth in May.
+The relative decline was initially fairly consistent across the groups over the weeks, with the university sites showing the biggest declines, and the residential and retail sites showing the least decline.
+The retail precincts of Lygon Street, CBD central, and Melbourne Central (around the station) have shown the most growth since May, as cafe restrictions were listed.

 The story is quite different on Saturdays: